lm3nitro/CyberLabs/Nikto.md

 ### Scope:

-I will be installing Nikto and using it to scan a web server, see what it is able to find and report, and will be analyzing the traffic on the web server itself via Wireshark.
+I will be installing Nikto and using it to scan a web server, see what it is able to find and report.
+I will be analyzing the traffic on the web server itself via Wireshark to see how this scnan will look and be detected in the on target host.

 ### Tools and Technology:
 Nikto, Linux OS, Apache2, and Wireshark